top of page

 Backstreet Cultural Museum

-Situated in the Tremé District, less than a mile northwest of the French Quarter, is the Backstreet Cultural Museum.
+The Backstreet Cultural Museum is in the Tremé District, less than a mile northwest of the French Quarter.

 Local photographer Sylvester Francis has curated a vast collection of Mardi Gras items associated with the African American community in the Big Easy.
 On display includes everything from Mardi Gras Indians costumes to artifacts related to jazz funerals, social aid and pleasure clubs and more.